oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Identity Source | Microsoft Entra ID | As this is a cloud only implementation Microsoft Entra ID will be the source of identity.
 Password Reset | Configured | For self-service password reset, users will need to provide an alternate email address, mobile app and phone number during registration.
 To reset their password, they will need to provide two methods of verification.
 Identity Format | Configured | Usernames will conform to firstname.lastname{sequence number}<br>Note: The sequence number is only required if duplicate names would be created.
-Display Name | Firstname Lastname | Agencies should avoid using the "Lastname, Firstname" format within the directory as this can cause display issues within Microsoft 365 applications.
+Display Name | Firstname Lastname | Organisations should avoid using the "Lastname, Firstname" format within the directory as this can cause display issues within Microsoft 365 applications.

 Additional Microsoft Entra ID Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Identity Source | Windows Server Active Directory Domain Services (AD DS) | As this is a hybrid implementation, Active Directory will be the source of identity.
-Synchronize to Active Directory | Configured | Cloud identities or Synchronised or Federated in accordance with agency specific requirements.
+Synchronize to Active Directory | Configured | Cloud identities or Synchronised or Federated in accordance with organisation specific requirements.
 Azure AD Connect | Configured | See Azure AD Connect section for details.
 Identity Format | Inherited | Usernames will be synchronised from the on-premises Active Directory and will inherit naming convention.
-Display Name | Inherited | Agencies should avoid using the "Lastname, Firstname" display name format within the directory as this can cause display issues within Microsoft 365 applications.
+Display Name | Inherited | Organisations should avoid using the "Lastname, Firstname" display name format within the directory as this can cause display issues within Microsoft 365 applications.

 ### Microsoft 365 groups